Quick Start: Orders and Inventory

 For detailed instructions on how to import your inventory from a file, read the How to Import a Spreadsheet guide.

 Import with Orders

 Products can also be imported with your orders.
 When an order is added to Order Desk, if any items in the order are not yet stored here, they can be automatically added to the inventory.

 To set up your Order Desk store to do this, go into your store settings page and look under the Inventory Settings section.
-Enable the bottom two settings, Automatically Update Stock Count When Orders Added and Automatically Create New Inventory Items:
+Enable the Update Stock Level as Orders are Added and Create Inventory Items as Orders are Added settings:

 Both settings need to be enabled for this to work.
 When you import, download or create a new order, any product in the order will automatically be added to your inventory in Order Desk if it doesn't already exist.